mhernangilp/planet-b/README.md

-# 🌍 Planet-B: Save Humanity, Exoplanet 🚀
+# 🌍 Planet-B: Transform the Unknown 🚀

 Welcome to **Planet-B**! 🌟 A playful app that takes you on a journey to the fascinating universe of exoplanets.
 In this adventure, you are responsible for choosing an exoplanet, nurturing it, and transforming it into a habitable home for humanity facing extinction.
 The fate of our species is in your hands! 🌍